National Emission Standards for Hazardous Air Pollutants Compliance Monitoring

 The guidance is not a regulation, nor is it intended to change any underlying regulatory requirements specified in individual NSPS, NESHAP, MACT, state or local regulations.
 The guidance merely documents and clarifies existing regulatory requirements and Agency guidance on stack testing.

-For additional information on NESHAPs, MACT standards and hazardous air pollutants, see the EPA’s Air Toxics Web site.
+For additional information on NESHAPs, MACT standards and hazardous air pollutants, see the EPA’s Hazardous Air Pollutants Web site.